raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

     - Normal endpoints (desktops, workstations) — unless:
     - You're running high-risk apps/services on them
     - You need deep traffic analysis at the host level
-    - You have plenty of resources to manage and analyze network data from each endpoin
+    - You have plenty of resources to manage and analyze network data from each endpoind

 Suricata is not meant to be installed on every endpoint.
 Deploy it at strategic points where network visibility matters.